Mexico 2024 Olympic Medals

 Another triumph was that of boxer Fátima Herrera in the 50kg against Spain’s Laura Fuertes, advancing to the round of 16, while the losers were Luis Ramón Garrido in badminton, Paulina Martínez in judo, and Gibran Zea in fencing.
 Erika Rodríguez finished 33rd in women’s cross country.

-Gambyl Nation Editorial Team Staff Writer
+Gambyl Nation Editorial Team: Author

 The Gambyl Nation Editorial team are made up of industry betting professionals and sports fans from across North America, Latin America and South America.